-WANTED: Volunteers to host nuclear waste, forever
+Wanted: Volunteers to host nuclear waste, forever

 But the clean-up there has a way to go.
 Irradiated nuclear fuel was flushed into the sea decades ago and a “minor” radioactive fragment was found on a local beach as recently as January.

-The last "significant" particle was found in April and fishing is banned within a 2 kilometer (1.25 mile) radius of Dounreay's outlet pipe because of radioactive particles on the seabed.
+The last “significant” particle was found in April and fishing is banned within a 2km radius of Dounreay’s outlet pipe because of radioactive particles on the seabed.